xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 operations, otherwise, user has to login first.
 If user logs in successfully, server will sent token to client-side , client-side will store token in browser or other user computer and then send request again to server, otherwise, user has to register and back to login.
-In client-side, it is different between usual authentication method and WaterLock, WaterLock method puts token in header, in HTTP requests, you could implement it(add token to header) by set perperty About how to set bar to check in server, I will explain it via code.
+In client-side, it is different between usual authentication method and WaterLock, WaterLock method puts token in header, in HTTP requests, you could implement it(add token to header) by set property About how to set bar to check in server, I will explain it via code.

 The code section below is part of authentication in backend, you could find it in MarkUP_WebSerivce/config/policies.